Amazon Black Friday Deals

 However, lower resolutions like 4K can be shot at greater frame rates.
 The Air 2S, like all Mavic models, has a folding construction that makes it easier to travel, with a folded size of 180x97x77mm and a weight of only 595g.
 The digital zoom enables up to 8x magnification while filming FHD films with a sliding scale to 4x at 4K, allowing to film topics without manually flying the drone.

 The Mavic Air 2S is suitable for both novices and more experienced drone pilots with features that make it excellent for amateur and professional use.
-Obstacle detecting in four directions is included, as well as the Advanced Pilot Assistance System (APAS) 4.0, which to fly the drone autonomously around obstacles when they are identified.
+Obstacle detection in four directions is included, as well as the Advanced Pilot Assistance System (APAS) 4.0, which to fly the drone autonomously around obstacles when they are identified.

 15. JJRC H36: